schlomest/personal-website/content/projects/self/index.md

 title: "this / self / danielschlomer.com"
 date: 2019-12-01
 ---
 I created this website so I could showcase and write about my work.
 Right now “work” means projects I work on in my free time,  but that might change in the future.
-I don’t see this site becoming much more that a project portfolio, so I decided early on that a simple static site would fit my needs.
+I don’t see this site becoming much more than a project portfolio, so I decided early on that a simple static site would fit my needs.

 I evaluated a few options for building a static site but I ended up choosing the static site generator [Hugo](https://gohugo.io/).
 I wish I had an insightful reason for choosing Hugo.
 The documentation on Hugo’s site was good and deployments seemed easy based on my quick research.
 Beyond those two things I didn’t really care what technology I used.
 Hugo is popular so it seemed like a good choice.